-Proposed minerals strategy to 2040
+A draft minerals strategy for New Zealand to 2040

 The Ministry of Business, Innovation and Employment (MBIE) consulted on a draft Minerals Strategy for New Zealand to 2040 in mid-2024 to set a strategic framework for responsible mineral production in New Zealand.
+A summary of submissions was released in September 2024.

 The consultation included proposals for a Minerals Strategy to 2040.

-Minerals play an essential role in New Zealand’s economic growth through the creation of high-paying jobs, delivering funding for the Crown through royalties, and has direct positive impact in the regions where mining takes place and for New Zealand through export revenues.
+Minerals play an essential role in New Zealand’s economic growth through the creation of high-paying jobs, delivering funding for the Crown through royalties, and has direct positive impacts in the regions where mining takes place and for New Zealand through export revenues.
 Minerals are also critical inputs into products that are necessary for other sectors to thrive, including the use of aggregates in construction and infrastructure, and development of renewable energy infrastructure for a clean energy transition.

 Despite this key function, the minerals sector faces challenges.
 These include lack of a thorough understanding about our minerals ecosystem, supply chain risks, and a regulatory system that can be improved to enable investment.